udaykiran009/oneCCL/doc/rst/source/installation.rst

 Installation Through Command Line Interface (CLI)
 *************************************************

-To install Intel® CCL using CLI, follow these steps:
+To install oneAPI CCL using CLI, follow these steps:

 #.
-Go to the ``iccl`` folder:
+Go to the ``ccl`` folder:

    ::

-      cd iccl
+      cd ccl

 #.
 Create a new folder: